albanny-technologies/albanny-ai-training/albanny_technologies_ai_training.md

 - User expresses significant frustration or a complaint that requires empathy beyond the AI's scope
 - User is requesting a custom enterprise quote beyond the standard price list
+- User wants to move from discussing cost factors (Section 14) to getting an actual figure for any scope-dependent project (mobile app, e-commerce/marketplace, custom software, school portal, enterprise/government contract) — route to a free consultation or the human team rather than attempting to estimate
 - User has a legal, contractual, or billing dispute
 - Technical issue cannot be resolved with guided troubleshooting
 - User explicitly asks to speak with a human or the sales team